-4.1.1.2 PMAs Identified for Adaptive Groundwater Management
+4.1.1.2.
+PMAs Identified for Adaptive Groundwater Management

-Recognizing the GSP data gaps and uncertainties in the basin setting (per 23 CCR §354.44(d)), PMA development and implementation in the Bowman Subbasin applies an adaptive approach informed by continued monitoring of groundwater conditions.
+Recognizing the GSP data gaps and uncertainties in the basin setting (per 23 CCR §354.44(d)), PMA development and implementation in the Antelope Subbasin applies an adaptive approach informed by continued monitoring of groundwater conditions.

-The adaptive approach includes two categories of PMAs:
+The adaptive management approach includes two categories of PMAs:

 - PMAs developed for implementation that would help to maintain groundwater sustainability while supporting other local goals.
-This includes a proposed grower education program, a proposed multibenefit groundwater recharge project that would supply groundwater recharge and provide habitat for migrating shorebirds, and an invasive species removal and riparian habitat restoration project that would decrease groundwater demand and improve surface water conveyance infrastructure. - A portfolio of other potential PMAs that could be implemented, as needed, to achieve and maintain long-term sustainable groundwater management across the Bowman Subbasin.
-These potential PMAs would be further evaluated and selected for implementation if Subbasin conditions changed such that they would be necessary to maintain groundwater sustainability.
+This includes a proposed grower education program and a proposed multi-benefit groundwater recharge project that would supply groundwater recharge and provide habitat for migrating shorebirds. - A portfolio of other potential PMAs that could be implemented, as needed, to achieve and maintain long-term sustainable groundwater management across the Antelope Subbasin.
+These potential PMAs would be further evaluated and selected for implementation as warranted by changing conditions in the Subbasin that threaten groundwater sustainability.
 Management actions include a potential demand management program that could be implemented as a backstop to other PMAs to ensure groundwater sustainability.

 PMAs are presented in this chapter according to these two categories of implementation for adaptive management.
-In accordance with 23 CCR §354.44(a), PMAs developed for implementation are expected to support the GSA in achieving the Bowman Subbasin sustainability goal and avoid exceedance of MTs defined in this GSP under future, potentially changing conditions.
+In accordance with 23 CCR §354.44(a), PMAs developed for implementation are expected to support the GSA in achieving the Antelope Subbasin sustainability goal and avoid exceedance of MTs defined in this GSP under future, changing conditions.
 PMAs developed for implementation are described in greater detail in this GSP, in accordance with all the requirements in 23 CCR §354.44(b).
 The portfolio of other potential PMAs are described in lesser detail, reflecting their conceptual nature at the time of GSP development.
-It is anticipated that additional information will be provided in annual reports and periodic, five-year GSP updates, if these PMAs are needed, evaluated for feasibility, and selected for implementation.
+It is anticipated that additional information will be provided in annual reports and periodic, five-year GSP updates, as these PMAs are needed, evaluated for feasibility, and selected for implementation.

-Per 23 CCR § 354.44(b)(9), PMAs described in this GSP are expected to maintain the balance of groundwater extractions and recharge to ensure that lowering of groundwater levels or depletion of supply during periods of drought is offset by increases in groundwater levels and storage in other years.
+Per 23 CCR § 354.44(b)(9), PMAs described in this GSP are expected to maintain the balance of groundwater extractions and recharge to ensure that lowering of groundwater levels or depletion of supply during periods of drought is offset by increases in groundwater levels or storage in other years.
 In particular, in-lieu and direct recharge benefits of the PMAs developed for implementation are expected to increase the use and recharge of available surface water supplies during wetter years, offsetting any potential increases in groundwater pumping during drought when surface water supplies are limited.
 The expected recharge benefits of these PMAs are described in Section 4.4.
-The GSA's extensive portfolio of other potential PMAs will also be informed by continued monitoring of groundwater conditions and implemented, if needed, to maintain long-term sustainable groundwater management.
+The GSA's extensive portfolio of other potential PMAs will also be informed by continued monitoring of groundwater conditions and implemented, as needed, to achieve and maintain long-term sustainable groundwater management.

-This remaining sections of this chapter are structured as follows:
+The remaining sections of this chapter are organized as follows:

-- Section 4.2 provides an overview of all PMAs described in this GSP. - Section 4.3 introduces the various PMA concepts that were explored as part of GSP development. - Sections 4.4 and 4.5 describe the specific PMAs developed for implementation and the portfolio of other potential PMAs that may be implemented through adaptive management of the Bowman Subbasin.
+- Section 4.2 provides an overview of all PMAs described in this GSP. - Section 4.3 introduces the various PMA concepts that were explored as part of GSP development. - Sections 4.4 and 4.5 describe the specific PMAs developed for implementation and the portfolio of other potential PMAs that may be implemented through adaptive management of the Antelope Subbasin.
 Within each category, PMAs are further classified by type (project or management action).